*** EXTENDED! ACCEPTING ENTRIES THROUGH NOVEMBER 15, 2025 ***

 - Submissions will be read blind.
 An external judge will choose 1st, 2nd, and 3rd place winners, and any honorable mentions.
 The judge’s decision will be final.

-- 1st-3rd place winning poems will be published in Tennessee Voices Anthology, 2024-2025.
+- 1st-3rd place winning poems will be published in Tennessee Voices Anthology, 2025-2026.
 Honorable mention poems may also be published in the anthology at the discretion of the Anthology Editorial Board.
 Published poets will receive a complimentary anthology copy.

-- 1st-3rd place winners will receive a monetary prize: 1st $100 / 2nd $50 / 3rd $25.
+- 1st-3rd place winners will each receive a monetary prize: 1st $100 / 2nd $50 / 3rd $25.
 Poets with winning or honorable mention poems will receive a certificate.

 - By submitting an entry, you agree to give PST first publishing rights should your poem be selected for publication.
 Following publication, all rights revert to the author.
 You also grant PST non-exclusive electronic permission to post this work in archives and share it through social media and/or live presentations.
 We ask that you credit Tennessee Voices Anthology if the work is published elsewhere in the future.